 Death is the most severe outcome of carbon monoxide poisoning.
 Deaths that result from unintentional CO poisoning are almost entirely preventable.

-Rates of CO poisoning deaths by age
+CO poisoning deaths* in Minnesota by age

-From 2011 to 2015, the rate of CO poisoning death is overwhelmingly higher in males than females.
+This graph shows CO poisoning death rates by sex during 2012-2016.
+The rate of CO poisoning death is overwhelmingly higher in males than females.